 The other exciting thing is that homeopaths get to set up their own businesses and be their own boss.
 This means that some business and marketing acumen is required, and this is also fully covered in CHE courses.
 In some cases qualified homeopaths are employed to work in homeopathic pharmacies or health centres, but generally homeopaths set up their own practices.
 For this reason it is quite difficult to say what salary a homeopath earns, as it’s very much up to the individual, and may take a little time to get started initially, as with the beginning of every business.

 At CHE all our lecturers are established and successful homeopaths, so students have access to much knowledge and support on how to get started.
-For example, one of our very popular lecturers, Hilery Dorrian features in this video, where she tells us more about her practice.
+Hilery Dorrian features in one of our study videos below, where she tells us more about her practice.

 What support is available to help make my decision?